jlorieau/mollib/docs/cli/measure.rst

         bonding relationships.
 For example, a dihedral with four atoms (atom1, atom2, atom3 and atom4) must have bonds between atom1--atom2, atom2--atom3 and atom3--atom4.
 Other bonds don't count.)

+        .. note:: Bonded searches have to investigate the topology of each atom selection, which can be slower than the above filters.
+                  Combining the ``--only-bonded`` filter with other filters, like ``--only-delta 1``, can significantly speed up searches.

 Arguments
 ---------